sebilm/ioBroker.myuplink/README.md

 ### **WORK IN PROGRESS**

--   All responsive sizes were added to jsonConfig
+-   All responsive sizes have been added to jsonConfig
+-   More error logging have been added

 ### 0.2.0 (2023-12-28)